jjbergman/iliaslatina/IL-translation.md

 1040 In Hector's death you have conquered the Dardan kingdom and Priam.

-1041 As the victor, consider the lot of humankind and examine the various misfortunes that befall leaders."
+1041 The victor should consider the lot of humankind and examine the various misfortunes that befall leaders."

 1043 Finally, Achilles was moved by his prayers, so he lifted the old man from the ground and returned Hector's bloodless corpse to the father.

 # Hector's funeral

-1045 After that, Priam took his offerings back with him to Troy and, according to custom, he prepared the sorrowful funeral and led his final burial.
+1045 After that, Priam took his offerings back with him to Troy and, according to custom, he prepared the sorrowful funeral and conducted his final rites.

 1048 Then a pyre was constructed, upon which twelve bodies of Greek soldiers and horses were placed, along with chariots and trumpets and shields, empty helmets and bright spears. @(bright? maybe should use still or not thrown anymore something of that nature)